What does RTO stand for?

 4. Faster and more cost-effective

-Studying with RTOs are often a faster and most cost-effective way to complete a qualification and enter the workforce sooner.
+Studying with RTOs is often a faster and most cost-effective way to complete a qualification and enter the workforce sooner.
 This is also a benefit when gaining Recognition of Prior Learning (RPL).
 This is an assessment process that considers an individual’s relevant prior learning – through life experience, work, or activities such as volunteering, in Australia or overseas – to determine if they meet the requirements for a unit of study at an RTO.

 Often people studying through RTOs come from a wide range of backgrounds, with varying ages, life experience, and education.